 After years of having worked in the financial service sector working with major brokerages, truth be told, I was never introduced to an alternative asset class know as Life Settlements.
-It’s an asset class that has been around for many years, but primarily incorporated into major banks, insurance companies and industrial type portfolios.
+It’s an alternative asset class that has been around for many years, but primarily utilized by major banks, insurance companies and industrial type portfolios.
 Warren Buffet, and his company, Berkshire Hathaway, have been participating in this asset class for many years to haul in double digit returns year in and year out without any ties to the stock market.
 So, how does all of this work and why haven’t you heard about it you might ask?

 You might ask, why didn’t my broker, financial adviser or money manager ever tell me about this?
 The reason being, is because major brokerage firms are not interested in this asset class for a number of reason too numerous to list here, and, primarily because it only known by about 15% of the financial services sector.
 Since it’s an alternative asset class, it’s but a small segment of the financial service dollars here in the U.S. market.
 However, biggest reason is because historically it’s only been available to institutional type investors until recently when some trust companies have packaged these products to make them available to individual investors both for qualified accounts, (IRA’s, 401k’s) and non qualified accounts.
 Primarily positioned for accredited investors or high net worth individuals, make it beyond the reach of the average investor